 But enough about the aesthetics, we all know it’s what’s inside that counts.

-First, the breaking news: the welcome bonus offering for the American Express Aeroplan Reserve Card is certainly more generous than what Aeroplan’s other credit card partners are offering.
+The welcome bonus offering for the American Express Aeroplan Reserve Card is certainly more generous than what Aeroplan’s other credit card partners are offering.

-The American Express Aeroplan Reserve Card offers the following spend multipliers:
+Outside of the bonus spend multiplier associated with the welcome bonus, the American Express Aeroplan Reserve Card offers the following spend multipliers: